jdavasligil/elora-chat/README.md

 If you have ideas for improvement or want to contribute to elora-chat, feel free to create a pull request or contact Hayden for collaboration.

 Happy streaming! 🎮📹👾

+## License

+This project is licensed under the **Business Source License 1.1 (BUSL-1.1)**.
+- Non-commercial use only without prior permission.
+- Commercial licensing available — [contact](mailto:hwp@arizona.edu) for inquiries.
+- On April 25, 2028, the license will convert to Apache 2.0 automatically.

+See [LICENSE](./LICENSE) and [COMMERCIAL_LICENSE.md](./COMMERCIAL_LICENSE.md) for more details.